SpineEventEngine/config/scripts/publish-documentation/README.md

 ### Description

 This directory contains a script and serves as a workspace for it.
 The script generates and publishes Dokka documentation for 'old'(`<2.0.0`) releases of Spine projects.
 Documentation is published to the `gh-pages` branch of the target repository.

 ### Important details

+- The script works with the repository over HTTPS, so if you are not authenticated in `git`, you will be prompted to do so using a username and a personal access token.
+- The script conceptually relies on the fact that each release has a corresponding tag.
+- It is assumed that 'old' releases of Spine projects use Java 8.
 - Documentation is generated using [this configuration](../../buildSrc/src/main/kotlin/dokka-for-java.gradle.kts).
-- It is assumed that 'old' releases of Spine projects use Java 8.
-- The script works with the repository over HTTPS, so if you are not authenticated in `git`, you will be prompted to do so using a username and a personal access token.
+- The script modifies the workspace during its run.
+At the end of its run the script will bring the workspace to the initial state.

 ### Prerequisites

 Prerequisites for the target repository:
 - be a Gradle project;
-- have at least one release and module.
+- have at least one tag and module.

 Prerequisites for running the script:
 - have [`git`](https://git-scm.com/downloads) and [`jenv`](https://github.com/jenv/jenv#12-adding-your-java-environment) installed;